Graph Laplacian-based Bayesian Multi-fidelity Modeling: Numerical results

 \paragraph*{Parameters and quantities of interest} The input to this problem includes the temperature prescribed at the hot wall and an instance of the temperature profile prescribed at the cold wall.
 The latter is expressed using a truncated Karhunen–Loève approximation to an underlying stochastic process.

 After an initial transitory phase, the system reaches a steady state, where all variables become independent of time.
 We select the steady-state heat flux at the hot boundary, that is $\varphi_{q}(y) = k_{T} \frac{\partial T}{\partial x}(0,y,\infty)$, as the quantity of interest.
 In the expression above, $k_{T}$ is the thermal conductivity of the fluid.
 The heat flux is represented on a uniform grid of 221 points for the both the low- and high-fidelity models.
-Therefore, for this problem the dimension of the quantity of interest is $D = 221$.
+Therefore, for this problem the dimension of the quantity of interest is $D = $ \casefivedim{}.

-\paragraph*{Numerical results} The low-fidelity dataset contains $\nbar=10,000$ data points, and $\nhat=100$ high-fidelity points are utilized to determine the multi-fidelity model (1\% of the total).
+\paragraph*{Numerical results} The low-fidelity dataset contains $\nbar=$ \casefivelfn{} data points, and $\nhat=$ \casefivehfn{} high-fidelity points are utilized to determine the multi-fidelity model (\casefivefractionn{} of the total).
 We note that each data point is obtained by solving the Navier-Stokes equations.
 Also in this case, we do not employ any data normalization procedure.
 In Figure \ref{fig:cavity-comparison}, we have plotted four instances of the low-, high and multi-fidelity heat flux distributions.
 In each case we note that the low-fidelity solution over-predicts the heat flux and is unable to capture the subtle variations as a function of the vertical coordinate.
 The multi-fidelity approach improves on both these aspects and is much closer to the reference high-fidelity solution.

 In Figure \ref{fig:cavity-err-dist} we plot the histogram for the error distributions (defined in Eq. (\ref{eq:error-field})) for the low-and multi-fidelity data for this problem.
 Once again, the multi-fidelity distribution is concentrated in a region where the error is much smaller.
-The mean values of the low- and multi-fidelity errors are 18.63\% and 3.87\%, respectively (see Table \ref{tab:summary}), which implies a percentage reduction in error of 79.2\%.
+The mean and standard deviation of the errors for the low-fidelity model are \casefivelferr{}$\%$ and \casefivelfstd{}, respectively, while for the multi-fidelity model we have \casefivemferr{}$\%$ and \casefivemfstd{}, respectively (see Table \ref{tab:summary}).
+The percentage reduction in the mean error is \casefiveerrred{}.